-The composition of the inner core of NSs is somewhat uncertain and dependent on the considered EoSs, which is still an open area of research~\cite{Reddy:2021rln}.
+The composition of the inner core of NSs is somewhat uncertain, and it depends on the considered EoSs, which is still an open area of research~\cite{Reddy:2021rln}.
 The concept of pairing has opened up new areas for the dominant neutrino emissions.
-Both photon and neutrino emissions are controlled by the structure of the stellar outer layers and also on the state of superdense nuclear matter, respectively.
+The photon and neutrino emissions are controlled by the stellar outer layers' structure and the state of superdense nuclear matter, respectively.
 There is a continuous formation and breaking of $n-n$ and $p-p$ cooper pairs, leading to the formation of the superfluid material.
 This happens lower than the superfluid critical temperature $T_{c}$.
-During breaking and formation, axions could be emitted.
-The energy liberated in breaking and formation is carried out by a $\nu\bar{\nu}$ pairs ~\cite{Sedrakian_2016}.
+During the breaking and formation process, axions may be emitted.
+The energy liberated in this process is carried out by a $\nu\bar{\nu}$ pairs~\cite{PhysRevD.93.065044}.

 Here, $X$ can be protons or neutrons.